gbezyuk/logux-sync/README.md

 ### Client and Server

 The only difference between `Client` and `Server` is that client will send `connect`, when connection will be started.
 Server will destroy itself, when connection will be closed.

 Messages are same for client and server.
 If you want a different behaviour, you can take `BaseSync` class and make your own roles (for example, for multi-master synchronization).

 ### Host Name

-Logux Sync is used host names only for error messages.
+Logux Sync uses host names only for error messages.
 But host names are also used in [default timer].
-And host name uniqueness are very important for correct timing and log synchronization.
+So host name uniqueness are very important for correct timing and log synchronization.

-Be sure, that you generate unique host names.
+Be sure, that you use unique host names.
 For example, your back-end application could use counter to generate short and unique host name.
-Application could put this name in `<meta>` tag to use it in client JS.
+You could put this name in `<meta>` tag to use it in client JS.

 If you can’t generate short unique host names, [UUID] will be best way.

-Current host name will be saved to `host` property and other host name to `otherHost`.
+Current host name will be saved to `host` property.
+Other host name will be saved to `otherHost`.

 ```js
 console.log('Start synchronization with ' + client.otherHost)